Pour It Up: Remixes and covers

-"Pour It Up" was remixed with rap verses from American rappers Young Jeezy, Rick Ross, Juicy J and T.I., and is an extended version of the original solo version of the song included on Unapologetic (2012).
+Later, the song was remixed with American rappers Young Jeezy, Rick Ross, Juicy J and T.I., and is an extended version of the original solo version of the song included on Unapologetic.
 The remix was released to iTunes worldwide on March 20, 2013.

 Background and composition

 On March 4, 2013, it was reported that Rihanna was enlisting various rappers for an official remix of "Pour It Up".
-The reports speculated guest appearances from Juicy J, 2 Chainz, T.I., Rick Ross and Young Jeezy.
-The official remix was released on March 20, 2013 and features additional vocals from American rappers Young Jeezy, T.I., Rick Ross and Juicy J. Later, another unmastered version of the remix was released, with 2 Chainz rapping a verse after T.I.
+The reports speculated guest appearances from American rappers Juicy J, 2 Chainz, T.I., Rick Ross and Young Jeezy.
+The official remix was released on March 20, 2013, featuring all but 2 Chainz, but sometime later, another unmastered version of the remix was released, with 2 Chainz rapping a verse after T.I.

-While Rihanna's verses remain the same, with individual verse additions from the featured American rappers.
-Jeezy begins the collaborations rapping about "throwing hundreds" and "listening to Kendrick Lamar".
-Rick Ross then continues, "Dollar after dollar/ Bottle after Bottle/ Late for you haters even though my plane chartered", and rapping about "sexy ladies".
-This is followed by a verse from Juicy J promising "I'll make it rain, shawty/ You might need a raincoat", and finally a verse from T.I.
+With Rihanna's verses remaining the same, Jeezy begins rapping about "throwing hundreds" and "listening to Kendrick Lamar".
+Rick Ross then continues, "Dollar after dollar / Bottle after Bottle / Late for you haters even though my plane chartered", and rapping about "sexy ladies".
+This is followed by a verse from Juicy J promising "I'll make it rain, shawty / You might need a raincoat", and finally a verse from T.I.